Album Review: BULLY by Kanye West

 Ye swore the AI vocals were gone.
 The album still sounds like nobody’s home.

 A man who used to go by Kanye West takes out a full-page newspaper ad to explain, in public, that a brain injury has been driving years of antisemitic tirades and swastika merch and manic implosions.
 He names the diagnosis (bipolar type 1, stemming from a car wreck twenty-four years ago) and credits his wife and inpatient treatment in Switzerland with pulling him back.
 The ad ran in the Wall Street Journal, and it read like someone who genuinely needed help had finally gotten it.
 Then the album came out, and almost none of that weight shows up in the music.
-BULLY is Ye’s twelfth studio LP and his first solo record since Donda, and the gap between the seriousness of his public confession and the thinness of these songs is staggering.
-His team swore the deepfake vocals from earlier versions were gone.
-They shipped vinyl with the AI still on “Preacher Man” anyway.
-And even on the tracks where Ye is apparently singing with his own voice, the Auto-Tune is caked on so thick that the question isn’t whether he used Suno—it’s whether it would matter if he had.
+BULLY is Ye’s twelfth studio LP and his first solo record since Donda, and it exists in two forms: a physical edition whose vinyl copies shipped with AI deepfake vocals still on “Preacher Man” despite assurances from his team that the fakes had been scrubbed, and a streaming version that appeared days later with new songs, and the title track completely rewritten.
+Even on the tracks where Ye is apparently singing with his own voice, the Auto-Tune is caked on so thick that the question isn’t whether he used Suno (it’s Audimee)—it’s whether it would matter if he had.
+Fans who bought the physical paid for AI slop.
+Fans who waited for the stream got a longer, marginally more populated album that is still mostly empty.

 Look at what Ye actually writes when he’s not hiding behind someone else’s melody.
 “Bully” lists neurochemicals (”serotonin, serotonin/gets me goin’ ‘til the mornin’”) then rattles off a series of disconnected images: